OpenCageData/opencagedata-misc-docs/OpenCage-data-processing-agreement.md

 ## Opencage GmbH Data Processing Agreement

-This document lays out the responsibilities of OpenCage GmbH (German company registration: Hannover HRB 222547), hereafter referred to as OpenCage, to its customers with regards to data protection in general and the European Union’s General Data Protection Regulation (GDPR) specifically.
+This document lays out the responsibilities of OpenCage GmbH (German company registration: Berlin (Charlottenburg) HRB 272249), hereafter referred to as OpenCage, to its customers with regards to data protection in general and the European Union’s General Data Protection Regulation (GDPR) specifically.

 ### 1. OpenCage as Data Processor, Definitions